 Most networks combine IP with a higher-level protocol called Transmission Control Protocol (TCP), which establishes a virtual connection between a destination and a source.
 TCP/IP establishes a connection between two hosts so that they can send messages back and forth for a period of time.

 Job alerts allow current employees and external candidates to set-up alerts for jobs by defining their preferences against pre-defined criteria, like location, business area and salary.

 Within Jobtrain, these alerts can be really useful as candidates’ profiles become stored in a job alert pool that is searched every time a new vacancy is created and candidates with matching alert criteria emailed with an invitation to apply.

-A keyword search is simply a word or a number of words or phrase that’s entered into a search engine like Google.
+A keyword search is a word, a number of words, or a phrase that’s entered into a search engine like Google.
 Keywords and phrases can be used to look for endless amounts of things like stories, articles, images, shopping websites or a database.

 Keywords can also be used in talent pools in a candidate management system.
 For example if you’re looking for a candidate on the database that has excellent customer service experience and lives in Manchester.